DustyDogCodex/Brise-Weather-App/README.md

 How to use:
 To check out the app, please use the live demo link above.
 To use this app for yourself, you can clone the repository and its associated dependencies and then run it using webpack.

+use "npm start" in your terminal to run it on your local machine.

 The code is written in HTML/CSS/JavaScript.

 Future extensions/features to be added: